-Business loans for Veterinary Practices from PDQ Funding offers your practice an easy access to a unique alternative funding opportunity.
+Business loans for Veterinary Practices offer your practice an easy access to a unique alternative funding opportunity.

 The veterinary industry has experienced a rapid growth in demand for its care services over the last 10 years.
 Vets professionally provide medial advice and treatment for family pets and farms across the UK.